Only half of respondents in S'pore Govt poll use 2-factor authentication for most online accounts

 For social media, 47 per cent did so last year, better than 2019's 42 per cent.

-The online survey of about 1,000 Singaporeans and permanent residents was done in December last year.
+The online survey of about 1,000 Singaporeans and permanent residents was done last December.

 Cyber-security experts and the Government have long advised consumers and organisations to activate 2FA to make it harder for crooks to hack into accounts, if passwords get stolen or guessed.